• Skip to primary navigation

 If you enjoy fall baking recipes, this is for you.

 I love to use this spice blend when making chocolate chip pumpkin muffins or pumpkin biscotti.
-It is also a great flavor when sprinkled on Apple Chips, baked apples or this recipe for rice pudding.
+It is also a great flavor when sprinkled on Apple Chips, baked apples, or this recipe for rice pudding.

 For thousands of years, and still to this day, spices have always had great commercial value.
-During the last couple of years, this mix has become all the rage!
+During the last couple of years, this spice mix has become all the rage!

 I recently read an article stating that the demand for this spice is at an all-time high thanks to the marketing genius of Starbucks.

 What if I told you that you could easily make this blend of spices in the comfort of your own home?
-Just like this allspice recipe, you will be amazed at how effortless this is.

 Ingredients

-• Cinnamon.
-A comforting spice available in sticks or ground.
+- Cinnamon: A comforting spice available in sticks or ground.

-• Ginger.
-One of the oldest and most popular spices used throughout the world.
+- Ginger: It is one of the oldest and most popular spices used throughout the world.

-• Allspice.
-Such warm flavors!
+- Allspice: Such warm flavors!

 As far as accessories are concerned, you need a small jar with a tight-fitting lid.
 You will also need a spice sifter or a small whisk.